-Hope is something we should all have but if we can make someone’s hope come to life it will be a life-long memory.
+We should all have hope, but if we can make someone’s hope come to life, it will be a life-long memory.

-Leave your comments below as I enjoy reading your feedback on my blog topics.
+Please leave your comments below, as I enjoy reading your feedback on my blog topics.

-Below is a recap of the blog posts I’ve published over the past two weeks.
+Below is a recap of my blog posts over the past two weeks.

-If you haven’t subscribed to the blog make sure to add your email to my list so you get my weekly blog posts and access to my Free Budget Resources Library.
+If you haven’t subscribed to the blog, add your email to my list so you get my weekly blog posts and access to my Free Budget Resources Library.

 - How To Find The Right Smartphone For Gaming